bitsmuggler/investors-coin-minute/README.md

 > **🧪 Prototype:** This app dynamically generates and renders full HTML pages based on OpenAI-generated content.
 It demonstrates how AI can drive real-time, data-informed page rendering.

----

-## 🎯 Purpose

-The core idea is to render content-rich pages dynamically using OpenAI responses as the data source.
-Instead of manually crafting each report or component, we send structured prompts to the OpenAI API and render the result as a styled, readable page.

-This approach is ideal for:
-- Financial dashboards
-- Investor newsletters
-- Automated reporting tools
-- Personalized user portals

----

 ## ✨ Features

 - 🧠 Dynamic Page Generation: Each coin report page is rendered on the fly using OpenAI-generated content.